Bill of Materials (Draft)

 3mm Clear acrylic back cover

-3mm Blue acrylic lid
+3mm Blue aluminium lid

 3mm Black acrylic LED spacer & switch alignment guide (8 slots)